markus-snasel/TextLauncher/README.md

 ## Description

-This is a Fork of the wonderful [Olauncher](https://github.com/tanujnotes/Olauncher).
+This is a fork of the wonderful [Olauncher](https://github.com/tanujnotes/Olauncher).

 ## About